gubaruch/Data-mesh-util/README.md

 In the search bar look for *amazon s3* .

 In the s3 console find the bucket you had just created .

+create a directory named *workshop*

+move all the sub directories to that *workshop* folder.

 Verify that directory structure looks as per the below :